…. All with CQL Pro Labeling Software

 “We want our customers to understand that our products have been formulated by – and for – healthcare practitioners and they are designed to help their bodies without the side effects associated with pharmaceuticals.”

 Why Progressive Labs Chose the Kiaro! to Print Supplement Labels

-Progressive Labs has been a loyal QuickLabel customer, and have found success in owning a Zeo! color label printer and QLS-4100 Xe thermal label printer.
+Progressive Labs has been a loyal QuickLabel customer, and has found success in owning a Zeo! color label printer and QLS-4100 Xe thermal label printer.
 This is why they were so excited to get the Kiaro! when it became available.

 Greg Dragna, Director of Label Production at Progressive Labs, emphasized the productivity of the Kiaro!.
 “In the five months that we’ve had the Kiaro!, we’ve printed around 250,000 labels.
 When I first saw the Kiaro! running, I was pretty amazed by the speed of it,” he said.

 The Kiaro! label printer is fantastic for printing a variety of labels quickly, making things much easier for companies with many different products that need to be labeled.